 DecisionLink’s ValueCloud® was developed to make these capabilities more widely accessible, giving marketing and customer success teams the tools they need to bring value-based conversations into every customer interaction.

 When you have the data, the emotional tenor of your customer conversations changes.
 It’s no longer, “I hope they will renew.”
 Having data to back-up your recommendations shifts the tone from uncertainty to urgency – “My customer needs to expand or they are limiting their business potential.”
 Crossing into this new world of customer success conversation is powerful.

 So, the question is, where are you on this curve?
 Are you able to scale your value conversations into customer success?
 Can you share peer best practices?
 Are you really showing your full value potential?
 You need to be.

-If you’d like to watch Sterling’s Gainsight Pulse lightening talk, watch the video here.
-And to bring the power of DecisionLink Value Cloud into your customer success organization, learn more about the ValueCloud Value Realization bundle.
+If you’d like to watch Sterling’s Gainsight Pulse lightning talk, watch the video here.